dwhitena/qcon-ai-docker-workshop/getting_started/README.md

 To stop this running container, you can run `docker rm -f <container ID>` from the terminal where you ran `docker ps`.
 Or you should be able to close it via `CTRL + C` in the terminal where you ran the `docker run` command.

+**Note** - You could recreate this process on any machine in the cloud or on premise, as long as that machine has Docker installed.
+You wouldn't have to install the right version of Jupyter, ipython, etc. You just need to `docker run`.
+In fact, you can `docker run` TensorFlow, PyTorch, R, ggplot, Postgres, MongoDB, Spark, or whatever you want, without messing with any dependencies.
+That's awesome!
+Hopefully, you are beginning to see the power and flexibility of containers.

 ## Resources

 - [Getting started with Docker](https://docs.docker.com/get-started/)